ahmedsaad123456/News_App/README.md

 This is a Flutter application with HTTP requests for displaying news articles from various categories.
 The app utilizes several Flutter packages for state management, network requests, and UI components.

-## Dependencies

-This project relies on the following dependencies:

-- `cupertino_icons`: Provides Cupertino (iOS-style) icons for your Flutter app.
-- `flutter_bloc`: Handles state management using the BLoC (Business Logic Component) pattern.
-- `bloc`: The core library for implementing the BLoC pattern.
-- `dio`: A powerful HTTP client for making network requests in Dart.
-- `conditional_builder_null_safety`: Simplifies conditional rendering of widgets.
-- `hexcolor`: Allows the use of hexadecimal color codes in Flutter.
-- `shared_preferences`: Provides a simple key-value store for storing app preferences locally.
-- `webview_flutter`: Enables embedding of web views within Flutter apps for displaying web content.

 ## Screens